Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Methodology

 \section{Methodology}

-\subsection{Problem Formulation}
+\subsection{{Problem Formulation}}

-In the standard pipline proposed by HateMM \cite{das2023hatemm}, multimodal input videos consist of video frames $V$, audio segments $A$, and transcription texts $T$.
-Each modality $m \in \{T, A, V\}$ is independently encoded as an embedding sequence $X^m \in{R}^{L \times D^m}$, where $L$ is the sequence length and $D^m$ is the feature dimension.
-These modality-specific embeddings are fused into a unified semantic representation $Y_1\in {R}^{D^Y}$ to predict whether a video contains hateful content ($y=1$) or not ($y=0$).
+{Following the standard pipeline proposed in HateMM \citep{das2023hatemm}, a video instance is represented by three modalities: video frames $V$, audio signal $A$, and transcription text $T$.
+Each modality $m \in \{T, A, V\}$ is encoded as an embedding sequence $X^m \in \mathbb{R}^{L \times D_m}$, where $L$ denotes the sequence length and $D_m$ denotes the feature dimension.
+The goal of hateful video detection is to learn a function $f(X^T, X^A, X^V) \rightarrow y$, where $y \in \{0,1\}$ indicates whether the video contains hateful content.}

-However, the pipeline lacks additional semantic understanding knowledge, making it difficult to capture nuanced and context-dependent hateful clues.
-To address these issues, we introduce adversarial reasoning: objective descriptions ($T_O$), hate reasoning ($T_H$), and non-hate reasoning ($T_N$), generated through adversarial reasoning using a VLM.
-We adopt a two-stage fusion strategy to integrate six modalities.
-The original modalities with objective description $\{T, A, V, T_O\}$ are fused via the proposed LGCF and SCA to obtain a representation $Y_1$.
-Then, $Y_1$ is further fused with the adversarial reasoning texts $\{T_H, T_N\}$ through another SCA layer to produce the final semantic representation $Y_2$, which is used for classification.
+{However, as shown in Figure ~\ref{fig:Intro}, the prior approach faces two fundamental challenges.
+The first is \text{nuanced contextual understanding}, where hateful intent is often expressed through nuanced multi-modal interactions and contextual associations.
+To address this issue, recent research has incorporated reasoning generated by VLMs into hate video detection, treating it as an auxiliary text modality that is either directly concatenated with the text modality or fused via a flattened scheme \citep{MoRE, hee-etal-2024-recent}.
+Such methods treat reasoning as a homogeneous semantic signal, failing to distinguish its role from that of low-level modality features.
+This further exacerbates the second challenge of \text{multimodal semantic fusion}, namely the inability to effectively model fine-grained cross-modal semantic relationships.
+This calls for a more structured modeling of reasoning to explicitly capture diverse semantic roles and integrate them more effectively with multimodal features.}

+{Therefore, we reformulate the problem as learning an enhanced function $f'$ that can leverage additional semantic signals to improve both contextual understanding and multimodal fusion, ultimately leading to more accurate prediction of hateful content.}